-In this section, we establish a correspondence between factorability structures and quadratic normalisations.
-Subsection \ref{subsec:characterisation} gives a characterisation of factorable monoids in terms of quadratic normalisation.
-Subsection \ref{subsec:factorability-(4,3)} shows that, although the class of a quadratic normalisation corresponding to factorable monoid is not of class $\left(4,3\right)$ in general, it is so if a defining condition of local factorability structure is strengthened.
-Finally, we show that this strengthened definition implies the additional assumption which is introduced in \cite{HO} (and recalled in Theorem~\ref{thm:stronger-conditions-terminating}) in order to reach termination of the associated rewriting system.
+In this section, a correspondence between factorability structures and quadratic normalisations is established.
+Subsection~\ref{subsec:characterisation} gives a characterisation of factorable monoids in terms of quadratic normalisations.
+Subsection~\ref{subsec:factorability-(4,3)} shows that, although a quadratic normalisation corresponding to a factorable monoid is not of class $\left(4,3\right)$ in general, it is so if a defining condition of local factorability structure is strengthened in a suitable way.
+Finally, the strengthened definition is shown to imply the additional assumption introduced in \cite{HO} (and recalled in Theorem~\ref{thm:stronger-conditions-terminating}) in order to reach termination of the associated rewriting system.
 This results in a characterisation of quadratic normalisations of class $\left(4,3\right)$ in terms of factorability structures.